nik-hz/tempo-bench/README.md

 ```
 <>b
 ```
-or as an automaton in the Hanoi format (to express all omega-regular properties throug, e.g., an non-deterministic Büchi automaton), e.g.:
+or as an automaton in the Hanoi format (to express all omega-regular properties through, e.g., an non-deterministic Büchi automaton), e.g.:
 ```
 HOA: v1
 States: 2